vongola12324/PhetStorm/README.md

 # PhetStorm
-PhetStorm is an easy using, powerful software of video encoder.
+PhetStorm is an easy using, powerful software for video encoding.

 ## Support